SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/addpp2.png" width="70%">

-11. Selct your custom password policy.
-Clikc on the **"Save"**-button.
+11. Select your custom password policy.
+Click on the **"Save"**-button.

 Now the new password policy is active for the application.
-It sets the rules you defined for the password length nd content as well as how users can update and unlock passwords.
+It sets the rules you defined for the password length and content as well as how users can update and unlock passwords.

 ## Exercise 2.3 Keep public access to applications by self-registration disabled